orbs-network/single-nominator/README.md

 * Run the tests using `npm run test`
 * Deploy the contract using `npm run deploy`
 * The contract plugs in seamlessly to MyTonCtrl with the same interface as [Nominator Pool](https://github.com/ton-blockchain/nominator-pool)
-* A single instance of the contract is used for both even and odd validation cycles (single contract config in MyTonCtrl)
-* The stake amounts configured in MyTonCtrl must be absolute (set to half the total stake amount) to support the single instance mode
+* A single instance of the contract is used for both even and odd validation cycles (single contract config in MyTonCtrl).
+The stake amounts configured in MyTonCtrl must be absolute (set to half the total stake amount) to support the single instance mode.